rmsk2/cbmcrypt/README.md

 At least the Commodore 8 bit computers provide an execution environment where memory management is absolutely deterministic, i.e. no sensitive material is ever swapped to disk or moved to other memory locations.
 Additionally these machines are trustworthy in that sense that it is in principle possible to know what they exactly do at each point in time.
-In that sense they are understandable to such a degree that in fact several highly compatible re-implementations (in hard- and software) do exist.
+In fact they are understandable to such a degree that several highly compatible re-implementations (in hard- and software) do exist.

-These old machines also have another very desirable attribute from a security point of view.
+These old machines also have another very desirable property from a security point of view.
 They can be put in a known good state by simply switching them off and on again.
-I.e. even if they are compromised there is no way to persist malware inside these systems because the operating system is in ROM and there is no non volatile memory of any sort in them.
+I.e. even if they are compromised there is no way to persist malware inside these systems because the operating system is in ROM and there is no other from of non volatile memory of any sort in them.

+In modern systems we may find these properties in Smart cards and other dedicated security hardware, but these systems do not provide any means of interacting with them without attaching them to a "real" computer.
+These old machines on the other hand integrate a keyboard and hardware to interface with a display, i.e. a TV or monitor.

+Another security relevant property is the fact that these systems are inherently air gapped as they do not contain networking hardware and especially no radios (WiFi, Bluetooth, GSM, 4G, 5G, ...).

-## Disadvanages of using historical computers for cryptography
+## Are you seriously proposing to use old computers for crypto?

-They provide no way to generate random numbers in a secure way and they are horribly slow.
+Well, not really.
+But this project shows that you can implement modern cryptographic algorithms on more or less primitive hardware.